 The World’s Enrichment Program is unlike any other, a perfectly woven tapestry of educational, cultural, and culinary discovery.
 Multiple departments aboard The World work together so that Residents & Guests can delve deeper into the history, culture, traditions, and events of destinations before they even disembark.
 Live music, wine tastings, and local cultural experts both onboard and off round out the travel experience.

 The World’s Enrichment Program is full of small, intimate, personalized experiences that help Residents and Guests experience each port as if they were locals.
 Often these experiences include internationally acclaimed experts and performers.

 The World Nobel Laureate Lecture Series

 In 2017, The World launched The World Nobel Laureate Lecture Series.
 The series offers The World’s Residents the opportunity to personally connect with and learn from internationally-renowned Nobel Prize Laureates who are leaders in their respective fields of medicine, economics and science.
 The inaugural lecture was with 2014 Nobel Prize winner in Physics, Dr. Shuji Nakamura, who spoke on board about inventing the blue LED (light-emitting diode).
 Other lecturers have include Dr. Edvard Ingjald Moser, who shared the 2014 Nobel Prize in Physiology and Medicine with May-Britt Moser and John O’Keefe “for their discoveries of cells that constitute a positioning system in the brain.”

 Enjoy the sounds of local musical acts – both traditional and contemporary – who are invited to perform onboard just for Residents & Guests.
-The World also brings aboard professional local pianists, who rotate to different areas throughout the Ship.
+The World also brings aboard professional pianists and ensembles for listening and dancing, who rotate to different areas throughout the Ship.